-How many credit hours would I typically take each semester while in the last two years of the BSN program?
+How many credit hours would I typically take each semester while in the last two years of the Bachelor of Science in Nursing Program?

 What is the Honors Program and how would I gain admittance?

-The College of Nursing is now offering a BSN Honors Program for incoming junior students with outstanding academic records.
+The UAMS College of Nursing is now offering a Bachelor of Science in Nursing Honors Program for incoming junior students with outstanding academic records.
 Admission to the Honors Program is based on pre-admission test scores and entering grade point average.
-This program is designed to cultivate the top 10% of BSN students for graduate studies immediately after graduation, including the option of entering the BSN to a Ph.D. nursing program.
+This program is designed to cultivate the top 10% of Bachelor of Science in Nursing Program students for graduate studies immediately after graduation, including the option of entering the BSN-to-Ph.D. nursing program.

 Do you have financial aid?